jealberton/jealberton/README.md

 - I'm a analytics engineer.
 My focus is on architecting scalable data products and workflows that drive decision-making and operational efficiency.
 - I'm a chemical engineer and food science engineer with a postgraduate degree in Data Science
-- 👋 I’m a native portuguese speaker, but you can reach in english, italian or spanish as well
+- 👋 I’m a native portuguese speaker fluent in english, spanish and italian.

 - ✨ Favorite quote: “No astronaut launches to space with their fingers crossed.
 That’s not how we deal with risk.” -Chris Hadfield